SimonJackson24/AMSLPR/docs/sphinx_setup.md

 # Sphinx Documentation Setup Guide

-This guide provides instructions for setting up and generating the AMSLPR Sphinx documentation site.
+This guide provides instructions for setting up and generating the VisiGate Sphinx documentation site.

 ## Prerequisites